Qlik-PE/DbLoadgen/README.md

 ### Workload Metadata

 A workload metadata file is used to configure the execution of a test.
-It defines items such as the number of worker threads, the dataset and associated tables to use, the duration of the test, and more.
+It defines items such as the number of worker threads; the dataset and associated tables to use; the duration of the test; and more.
 The metadata is expressed in YAML format as shown in the following example.
 Note that all properties are required.
 The tables section identifies a list of tables that should be part of the test.